Skip to main content

 b.
 Add your README file or other dataset documentation to the same directory.

 c.
 To send your dataset for curator review and publication, return to your Constellation dashboard.
-Open the metadata form, change the dropdown status at bottom of page to "Needs Approval" and click "Save."
+Open the metadata form, change the dropdown status at the bottom of the page to "Needs Approval" and click "Save."

 6. Address any questions or concerns about your dataset received from ORNL curators